calistenson/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

-* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, and country or region, and to link your edX account to a Facebook or Google account.
+* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, and country or region, and to link your edX account to a social media or organization account.
 You can also view a history of any purchases you have made.
 To access the **Account Settings** page at any time, select the arrow next to your username in the upper right corner of any edX page, and then select **Account**.

 .. _SFD Learner Dashboard: